zenkavi/NovelVsRepeated/fmri/preprocessing/01_bidsify/pilotToBidsNotes.md

 Functional file name structure: `sn_{DATE}_{TIME}_{ACQUISITION-NUMBER}_fmri_run{RUN}_split.nii`
 Fieldmap file name structire:   `sn_{DATE}_{TIME}_{ACQUISITION-NUMBER}_bomap_splitclea_ec1_typ{0/3}.nii`
   - Unlike the other Nifti's the bomap Nifti's only have 1 par/rec file for 4 images.
 Based on the bidsified pilot data that was shared with us from UZH and info from the first post linked below these likely correspond to 2 magnitude (files with typ0.nii) and 2 phase images (files with typ3.nii).
+  - Bidsified pilot data also suggests that the single `.par` file for the fieldmaps is converted to a sidecard for the phase images but the magnitude images don't have have `.json` sidecars

 # General understanding